scalacenter/course-management-tools/README.md

 	- Each exercise project should have a `README.md` file containing a description of the exercise and 'run', 'test' and 'next step' instructions and should be located at `exercises_xxx_.../src/test/resources`
 	- The `common` project should have a `README.md` file located under `common/src/test/resources`
 	- The `base` project should have a `README.md` file located under `src/test/resources`
+	- Note that the `listExercises` command, available on a _studentified_ repo extracts the exercise descriptions from the exercise project name.
+For example, the exercise project name `exercise_001_create_a_class` generates `1.
+Exercise 1 > Define A Class` in the output of the command.

 ### Course master project structure